badbye/autotest-docs/source/R/1-quickstart.rst

 Quick Start
 ===========

-Learn how to write test code in 10 minutes.

 There are mainly two functions in this package: ``test_that`` and ``expect_equal``.
-The ``test_that`` is a block of testing that may contains one or more expectations.
+The ``test_that`` function is a block of testing that may contains one or more expectations.
 Expectations are usually ``expect_equal`` function calls.